beyzayuksell/Rubik-Game/README.md

 # Rubik-Game

 Java game project is a desktop project that used AWT library.
-Java awt library is used in the project.
 The game is pretty simple.
 The game is won when all the boxes are of the same color.

 ### Game Starting Image